yAOwzers/tp/README.md

 Welcome, and thank you for choosing **Zer0Note**!

-**Zer0Note** is a note taking and organisation application meant for students(especially those who can type fast).
+**Zer0Note** is a note taking and organisation application meant for people who love typing. (especially those who can type fast).
 It combines the features of note-taking apps (like OneNote) with the interaction speed of command-line based tools like vim and emacs.
-It helps students (like yourself!) to keep track of deadlines and take notes quickly.
+It helps users to keep track of deadlines and take notes quickly.

-**Zer0Note** is designed for students who love typing, and the command line!
+**Zer0Note** is designed for users who love typing, and the command line!

 Useful links:
 * [User Guide](UserGuide.md)